TL;DR

 - Direct Insurers: These are companies like Aviva, Legal & General, or Royal London when you approach them directly.
 They can only sell and advise on their own suite of products.
 Their goal is to sell you their policy.

-- Independent Brokers (like us at WeCovr): We are not tied to any single insurer.
+- regulated Brokers (like us at WeCovr): We are not tied to any single insurer.
 We work for you, the client.
 Our role is to scan the entire UK protection market, comparing policies from dozens of insurers to find the most suitable and cost-effective solution for your specific needs.
 Our goal is to find you the right policy.

 The UK protection market is vast and competitive.
 According to the Association of British Insurers (ABI), insurers paid out an astonishing £6.85 billion in protection claims in 2022 – that's £18.8 million every single day.
 With so many providers and products available, navigating this landscape alone means you risk overpaying for inadequate cover.